JasonLin6086/react-webpack-babel-express-router/README.md

+# What is this?
-# boilerplate for React, ReactRouter, Express, Node, Webpack and Babel
+boilerplate for React, ReactRouter, Express, Node, Webpack and Babel

-#### Structure
+# Structure
 ```
 ├── .babelrc
 ├── package.json